tsjohns9/deepgram-transcripts/README.md

 echo "DEEPGRAM_KEY=85b20971b3a90c8a2974e7d3ddbb655b19120950" > .env
 ```

-Go to the YouTube video and get the `video_id` from the URL
+Go to the YouTube video and get the `videoId` from the URL

 ![youtube](./url.png)